HaukeBartsch/sdcm/README.md

 ```bash
 sdcm -verbose -method link <input folder> <output folder>
 ```
 The output folder should exist, but be empty.
-This program will chicken out if it finds a folder called 'input' in the output.
+This program will chicken out if it finds a folder called 'input' in the output folder.

 With the above options the output folder will contain a directory 'input' with studies, series and links to the DICOM images in the input folder: